Protecting and preserving the North

 UM students Leah Pengelly, Tommy Pontbriand and Enooyaq Sudlovenick have been named as the 2021 recipients of the Weston Family Awards in Northern Research.
 These annual awards were launched by the Weston Family Foundation to support researchers and scholars at the leading edge of science in the North.
 Since 2007, nearly 300 early-career scientists have been funded at the graduate and postdoctoral levels across Canada.

-Master’s student Leah Pengelly is studying the underwater soundscape ecology of the Tallurutiup Imanga National Marine Conservation Area and evaluating the seasonal changes in noise levels from marine mammals, ship traffic and activity, and other environmental components.
+Master’s student Leah Pengelly in the department of biological sciences is studying the underwater soundscape ecology of the Tallurutiup Imanga National Marine Conservation Area and evaluating the seasonal changes in noise levels from marine mammals, ship traffic and activity, and other environmental components.

 Pengelly’s project allows her to foster partnerships with Inuit communities and facilitate knowledge exchange, both key in assessing the health of the Tallurutiup Imanga ecosystem and in bridging the gaps between western and traditional science.